crystal-lang/rfcs/README.md

 [What the process is]: #what-the-process-is

 In short, to get a major feature added to Crystal, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Rust.

 - Fork the RFC repo [RFC repository]
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is descriptive).
 Don't assign an RFC number yet; This is going to be the PR number and we'll rename the file accordingly if the RFC is accepted.